BeyondTestScores/datavisualizer/README.md

 # Deploying (CI tests are running)

-git push && git push heroku MTA:master
+If Heroku has been set up correctly then tests and deployment should happen automatically on git push

 # Get latest database dump